 - Connect with the visual segment of your audience - Pinterest is visual.
 So it attracts an entirely different crowd…those who may have an appeal for an image over written words.
 Why is this important?
 Consider how content marketers typically engage their audiences…through words, videos or audio podcasts.
-You can open the doors to a new segment of buyers who may be interested in your product…but not know about it…by building a community around the images you pin.
-That can draw others in who are inspired by your account and lead to referrals.
+You can open the doors to a new segment of buyers who may be interested in your product - but not know about it - by building a community around the images you pin.
+That can draw others in, who are inspired by your account, and that can lead to referrals.

 - Inspires the shy content creator – Pinterest is allowing another segment of the online market get into the action.
-That segment is the lurker…the person who is too shy to create their own blog, comment on other social sites or contribute in any way online.
-Pinterest is best compared to Tumblr, where most Tumblrs do not create original content…but share, or “re-blog,” other content.
+That segment is the lurker.
+It’s the person who is too shy to create his or her own blog, comment on other social sites or contribute in any way online.
+Pinterest is best compared to Tumblr, where most Tumblrs do not create original content.
+They just share, or “re-blog,” other people’s content.
 Pinterest is a great way for people to express themselves without having to do anything original.

-- Repinning is the new “retweet” –It’s quite possible that you can build a community from simply sharing other people’s pins…the same way some Twitter power users have built a following off of retweeting or Tumblr users who’ve reblogged.
+- Repinning is the new “retweet” – It’s quite possible that you can build a community from simply sharing other people’s pins the same way some Twitter power users have built a following from retweeting or Tumblr users who’ve reblogged.

-So what kind of brand or business promotes on Pinterest?
+So, what kind of brand or business promotes on Pinterest?
 Great question.
-From non-profit organizations like the Humane Society of New York and the San Francisco Museum of Modern Art to small, Midwestern shops to global brands, Pinterest is proving a good fit for offline and online organizations.
-Here is a list of 21 of the most notable Pinterest accounts.
+From non-profit organizations like the Humane Society of New York and the San Francisco Museum of Modern Art to small, Midwestern shops to global brands, Pinterest is proving to be a good fit for offline and online organizations.
+Here is a list of 21 most notable Pinterest accounts.

 - Modern Ink – This bi-monthly magazine shares photos in boards that reflect critical keywords when it comes to their audience: “polished beauty,” “outdoor lust” and “face time.”

 - Etsy – No surprise to find the online vintage and hand-made marketplace on Pinterest.
-The two seem perfectly fitted for each other.
+The two seem perfectly suited for each other.

 - Sevenly – Charity based t-shirt maker Sevenly pins the images they use for inspiration, actual t-shirts they’ve created and plain goofiness in their “epic check photos.”
-The combination of business related and personality make it a great pinner to follow.
+The combination of business and personality makes it a great pinner to follow.

 - Honeycomb Salon – This hair salon in Minneapolis pins images of hairstyles broken down into boards like “short cuts,” “long cuts” and “men’s cuts.”